Direct Collocation for Numerical Optimal Control of Second-Order ODE: Direct Collocation for Continuous Optimal Control

 The NLP to be solved in direct collocation for the OCP \eqref{opti:OCP} has as optimization variables: the sequences of states $\bm{x} \coloneqq (x_{0}, x_{1}, ..., x_{N})$, the sequence of intermediate variables of the collocation equations $\bm{z} \coloneqq \left(z_{0}, ..., z_{N-1}\right)$, as well as the sequence of local control parameters $\bm{u} \coloneqq (u_{0}, ..., u_{N-1})$ and $p \in \rr^{ \np}$ and is formulated as follows:

 Finally, based on these definitions and the previous section, we can now make a distinction between the two types of direct methods: the ones with standard collocation for the discretization, and the ones with position-based discretizations.
-The PC methods are obtained by only parameterizing the state variables $q$ as piece-wise polynomial functions whereas SC methods are parameterize both the positions and velocities as piece-wise polynomial functions.
+The PC methods are obtained by only parameterizing the state variables $q$ as piece-wise polynomial functions whereas SC methods parameterize both the positions and velocities as piece-wise polynomial functions.
+Finally, we recall that in SC methods we have $z_k \in \rr^{2d\cdot \nq}$ because polynomials for both $\dot{q}(\cdot)$ and $q(\cdot)$ are parameterized whereas in PC methods we only parameterize polynomials for $q(\cdot)$, hence $z_k \in \rr^{d\cdot\nq}$ has only half the number of components.